Shantou: Economy

 Shantou's economy is medium by Guangdong standards.
-Manufacturing accounts for a large and increasing share of employment.
-Canning, garments, lithography, plastic, and toys are some of the principal products.
+Manufacturing accounts for a large and increasing share of employment, with canning, garments, lithography, plastic, and toys being some of the principal products.
 Toy manufacturing is the city's leading export industry, with 400 million U.S. dollars' worth of exports each year.
 Canaton Calculator Co. is a multinational electronic devices manufacturing company.

 Guiyu, a populous town in Chaoyang District, is the biggest electronic waste site on earth.
 Health-environmental issues incurred have concerned international organizations such as Greenpeace.

 In 2000, the biggest tax fraud in the history of the People's Republic of China was uncovered, estimated worthy of 32.3 billion yuan.
 In 2017, the analyzed data of Shantou GDP is approximately 230 billion yuan(US$35.4 billion).

 Development zone

 With an area of 2.34 km², Shantou Free Trade Zone lies at the south part of Shantou city.
 It was ratified by the State Council of the People's Republic of China and founded in January 1993, and it formally came into use on December of the same year after its supervision installations were checked and accepted by the General Administration of Customs.
 It has been comprehensively developing export processing, storage, international trade, finance and information industry.
 Its goal is to establish a modernized international zone that is open to overseas by drawing experience from international free trade zones.